Sessions

 • Conversation history shows the full exchange

-• You can export the session transcript
+• You can save a transcript with Ctrl+Alt+W

 Ending a Session